- Decide what you want to learn,

 - Set a (realistic) long term goal and then divide your goal into measurable steps.

-You can safely check and change your goals while you progress but remember, there's always more to learn.
+You can always check and change your goals as you progress.

 Focus = minimize distractions